Search for Majorana neutrinos exploiting millikelvin cryogenics with CUORE: Methods

-To determine our expected $0\nu\beta\beta$ exclusion sensitivity with this analysis procedure, we generated a set of 10000 pseudo-experiments with only the $^{60}$Co and linear background components, split into 15 datasets with exposure and background rates obtained from the background-only fits to our actual data.
-We fit each of these experiments with the same signal plus background model that we use on real data, obtaining the exclusion sensitivity shown in Fig. \ref{fig:Sensitivity}.
+We compute the \onbb\ exclusion sensitivity by generating a set of $10^4$ toy experiments with the background-model, i.e. including only the $^{60}$Co and linear background components.
+The toys are split into 15 datasets with exposure and background rates obtained from the background-only fits to our actual data.
+We fit each toy with the signal-plus-background model, and extract the distribution of 90\% CI limits, shown in Extended Data Fig. \ref{fig:Sensitivity}.

-Our Frequentist limit is determined using the Rolke method.
-We use the same fit procedure as in the Bayesian approach and consider the resulting profiled likelihood function $\mathcal{L}$ for $\Gamma_{0\nu}$.
-We can then extract a 90\% confidence interval on $\Gamma_{0\nu}$ by treating $-2\log\mathcal{L}$ as approximately a $\chi^2$ distribution with one degree of freedom, with our lower limit on $T_{1/2}^{0\nu}$ coming from the corresponding upper edge of this confidence interval on $\Gamma_{0\nu}$.
+We perform the frequentist analysis using the Rolke method \citemethods{Rolke2001745}, obtaining a lower limit on the process half-life of $T_{1/2}^{0\nu}>2.6\cdot10^{25}$ yr ($90\%$ CI).
+The profile likelihood function $\mathcal{L}$ for $\Gamma_{0\nu}$ is retrieved from the full Markov Chain produced by the Bayesian analysis tool.
+The non-uniform priors on the systematic effects in the Bayesian fit are thus incorporated into the frequentist result as well.
+We extract a 90\% confidence interval on $\Gamma_{0\nu}$ by treating $-2\log\mathcal{L}$ as an approximate $\chi^2$ distribution with one degree of freedom.
+The lower limit on $T_{1/2}^{0\nu}$ comes from the corresponding upper edge of the confidence interval on $\Gamma_{0\nu}$.
+Applying the same method to the toy experiments, we find a median exclusion sensitivity of $T^{0\nu}_{1/2}>2.9\cdot10^{25}$ yr.